patrickdean/homegame/04-character-creation.md

 #### Signature Skill

 At character creature, the player will select their character's signature skill.
 This represents the skill that the character excels at above all others and should be tied to their backstory in some way.
-Players are recommended to make their character's signature unique from others in the party, but it is not required.
+Players are recommended to make their character's signature skill unique from others in the party, but it is not required.

 This may confer a benefit when the character's obligation is trigger.
 See Obligation for more details.